upeter/ai-jvm/README.md

-# Sources for KotlinConf 2025 talk
-## From 0 to H-AI-ro: fast track to AI for Kotlin developers.
+# Sources Conference Talk: From 0 to H-AI-ro: fast track to AI for Kotlin developers.

 ### Preparations
 - Install the Kotlin Notebooks plugin in IntelliJ